 History and Heritage of B listed Briar Cottage on the banks of Loch Earn

 We (Fraser and Kim) moved to Lochearnhead in 2008 to live in Briar Cottage, a 17th century “B listed” thatched cottage.
 Known as Easter Achraw until 1900, the earliest inhabitants on record were MacGregor’s, although they used the pseudonym Murray.
-The name MacGregor could only be used on pain of death after King James VI decreed it so in 1604, following alleged atrocities by the clan.
+The name MacGregor could only be spoken on pain of death, after King James VI decreed it so in 1604, following alleged atrocities by the clan.

 Creag An Tuirc by Neil McLaurin focuses on the social history of members of the Clan Labhran.
 MacLarens and McLaurins over a 300 year period.
 More information is available from the Clan MacLaren Society Meet the chief, chieftan and its diaspora annually in July when they gather for the Balquhidder, Lochearnhead and Strathyre Highland Games held in Lochearnhead on a chosen Saturday.
 Visit the MacLaren tent and watch them battle against The MacGregors in the tug of war.
 The MacLaren chief rallies the clan at Creag an Tuirc in Balquhidder on the Sunday morning following a church service.